bevyengine/bevy-website/content/learn/quick-start/getting-started/_index.md

     cargo run --example breakout
     ```

-    If you are using a Linux distro, [install the dependencies](https://github.com/bevyengine/bevy/blob/main/docs/linux_dependencies.md) needed for bevy before trying the examples
+    If you are using Linux, be sure to [install the dependencies](https://github.com/bevyengine/bevy/blob/main/docs/linux_dependencies.md) needed for Bevy before trying the examples.

 ### Add Bevy as a Dependency